GNU-Ymir/Documentations/en/primitives/functions.md

 ## Uniform call syntax

 The *uniform call syntax* is a syntax that allows to call a function with the dot operator **`.`**.
-The *uniform call syntax* place the first parameter of the function as the left operand of the dot operation, and the rest of the parameters of the function after the right operand as a list of expression separated by comas enclosed inside parentheses.
+The *uniform call syntax* places the first parameter of the function at the left of the dot operation, and the rest of the arguments of the function after the right operand as a list of expressions separated by comas enclosed inside parentheses.

 ```grammar